Programmes

 Research is a key area of work for ECPAT NZ given the lack of reliable Aotearoa-specific data on child sexual exploitation.

-Victim Experience of Child Sexual Exploitation
+Victim-Survivor Experiences of Child Sexual Exploitation

 - the context of victimisation in cases of abuse with a transactional component;